jdsdev/Embedder/README.md

 The optional wmode parameter can be used if you're experiencing issues positioning HTML content in front of the embedded media.
 It accepts values of transparent, opaque and window.

-If used as a single tag, it returns the HTML embed/object code for the video.
-If used as a pair, you get access to the 5 variables above and can use them in conditionals.
+If used as a single tag (embedder.embed), it returns the HTML embed/object code for the video.
+If used by setting the video URL (embedder.url), you get access to the 5 variables above and can use them in conditionals.

 There are three image sizes available for videos: ```{video_thumbnail}```, ```{video_mediumres}```, and ```{video_highres}```.
 They are not consistent across services but they should fall into rough size brackets. ```{video_thumbnail}``` is going to be between 100-200px wide; ```{video_mediumres}``` will be around 400-500px wide; and ```{video_highres}``` will be at least the full size of your uploaded video and could be as wide as 1280px.